elasticio/elasticio.github.io/content/_components/zoho-crm/index.md

 |Name|Mandatory|Description|Values|
 |----|---------|-----------|------|
 |`REQUEST_MAX_RETRY`| false | Set how many time system try to make request to API on errors (3 by default) | min: 0, max: 10 |

+>The optional environment variable MAX_FILE_SIZE could be set in settings to provide the maximum file size for attachments in megabytes (mb).
+The default value for MAX_FILE_SIZE is 100MB.

 ## Credentials